GoogleChrome/dialog-polyfill/README.md

 ### Supports

 This polyfill works on modern versions of all major browsers.
 It also supports IE9 and above.
+It can work when used inside Shadow DOM, but it's not recommended.

 ### Steps

-1. Include the CSS in the `<head>` of your document, and the Javascript anywhere before referencing `dialogPolyfill`.
+1. Include the CSS in the `<head>` of your document, and the JS anywhere before referencing `dialogPolyfill`.
 2. Create your dialog elements within the document.
 See [limitations](#limitations) for more details.
 3. Register the elements using `dialogPolyfill.registerDialog()`, passing it one node at a time.
 This polyfill won't replace native support.
 4. Use your `<dialog>` elements!